Path of Exile 3.0 – Beginner Guide

 The Gods have returned to Wraeclast.
 And The Pantheon system is how you’re going to kill them and steal their power.
 No, I’m not kidding.

 The Pantheon is an upcoming system of divine powers that players can activate for themselves.
 These powers grant defensive bonuses and become available when players defeat certain gods in part two of the storyline.These new bosses are quite tough, likely much tougher than the old Act 4 boss Malachai.

 You’ll encounter your first bit of the Pantheon system in Act 5 when Sin shows up.
 He’ll introduce you to the system and act as your main guide for the second part of the game.
 You’ll want to find Sin in each Act, as he’ll give you quests to kill each god in the Pantheon.

 There are twelve gods that each grant a power; four major gods and eight minor gods.
 A player can only have one major and one minor power activated at a time.
 The bonuses can be freely swapped with no extra cost, as long as the player is in a town.
 The Pantheon system will act as a precursor to mapping, but unlike Act 4 in previous versions, you don’t want to skip it and jump straight to mapping at level 65.

 Stick with the Pantheon system and earn the bonuses that work best for your build.
-The complex mechanics of these boss fights will also help prepare you for the Endgame map bosses.
-The events of act four awoke the gods of Path of Exile’s world, and now you have the opportunity to battle them to unlock their power.
-There are four major gods and seven minor gods, and you’ll be able to equip one power from each type of deity, swapping them for free in any town.
+You’ll generally be looking for damage reduction boosts from the Pantheon, but there are also effects that make you immune to certain status ailments.
+The complex mechanics of the Pantheon boss fights will also help prepare you for the Endgame map bosses.
+The events of act four awoke the gods of Path of Exile’s world, and now you have the opportunity to battle them to unlock a sliver of their power.
+There are four major gods and seven minor gods, and you’ll be able to equip one power from each type of deity, swapping them for free in any town by talking to Sin.